 - Teacher's Role: how do you motivate, support, supervise?

 The following notes from the information session will be of value.

 The group brainstormed all three tasks considering: what is being investigated, how can it be measured, what factors might affect it, what equipment will be needed, etc. Notes were recorded by Milorad Cerovac, King David School.

-Assessment criteria to be used by the judges in a Physics Phyte.
-There is a separate criteria sheet for each of the roles of Reporter, Opponent (all Phytes) and Reviewer (final only).
+Assessment criteria to be used by the judges for VYPT contests from the beginning until 2015.
+There is a separate criteria sheet for each of the roles of Reporter, and Opponent.

 Teachers do not need to officially register school teams until the last day of term 3.
 Registration will be free.
 Schools need to provide the following to the AIP :

 - School's Name.

 - The name of each school team and the names of the students in each team.

 Schools considering entering next year are welcome as spectators, but they need to register as above, except indicating just the number of students coming.